bmeaut/python_nlp_2018_spring/Homework.md

 a separate file, and reset `homework2.ipynb` before pulling (you do not want to resolve a merge conflict between Jupyter Notebooks).

-We provide instructions of command line interfaces (Linux Terminal, MacOS Terminal and Powershell):
+Copying and resetting the file in command line interfaces (Linux Terminal, MacOS Terminal and Powershell):

     cd /path/to/homework2-johnsmith